MyHeritage Library Edition

 Created and maintained by a genealogist, this site is free and accessible to anyone with an internet connection.
 Includes thousands of links to help guide you in your genealogical research.
 Cyndi’s list has been a trusted site by genealogists for 20 years and is an excellent starting point for your family research.

-You will need your library card number to log in.
 Contains digital archived newspapers from the Guntersville Democrat and Advertiser Gleam from 1870-2012.
 These records are also located on microfilm at the library.

 Southern History Room